7a336e6e/cve_monitor/README.md

 # PoC for CVE monitor
-Quick and 'dirty' way to monitor new CVE PoCs found on Github.
+Quick and 'easy' way to monitor new CVE PoCs found on Github.
 No VPS needed.
 No Threat Intelligence subscription required.
 No API keys.
 Pretty much as free as it gets.

 >_might not satisfy all needs but it's better than nothing_